varnish/Varnish-Book/varnish_book.rst

 Threading Model
 ---------------

+.. training: The cache-main cleans things like old VCL loaded files.
+.. training: you need to connect to the manager through the CLI to ping the child?
+.. training: ask Dridi to clarify.

 - The child process runs multiple threads in two tread pools
 - Worker threads are the bread and butter of the Varnish architecture
 - Utility-threads